-The 'ask' of us as residents is that we do everything we can to maintain our own health and wellbeing and that of our families, neighbours, and communities, keeping health and care services 'in reserve' for when we need them most.
+The 'ask' of us as residents is we do everything we can to maintain our own health and wellbeing and that of our families, neighbours, and communities, keeping health and care services 'in reserve' for when we need them most.
+The corresponding 'ask' of the ICS will be: firstly, to support people to manage their own health by helping 'upstream' in a cost-effective manner before problems become serious, expensive, and irretrievable 'downstream'; secondly, to integrate provision around the individual once they need formal services.

-The corresponding 'ask' of the ICS will be: first, to support people to manage their own health by helping 'upstream' in a cost-effective manner before problems become serious, expensive, and irretrievable 'downstream'; and second, to integrate services around the individual once they need formal services.
+We recognise working together on this Common Endeavour will require, commitment, courage and most importantly, trust.
+Working together positively to build these will be a central theme for our Partnership.

-We recognise this working together on this Common Endeavour will require, commitment, courage, and most importantly, trust.
-Working together positively to build these will be central theme for our Partnership.
+• We will work together with our communities to develop a simple and accessible campaign which unites residents and services around a Common Endeavour, which will be owned by residents and the widest possible range of partners and stakeholders.
+(W1 - 09/23)

-W1 We will work together with our communities to develop a simple and accessible campaign which unites residents and services around a Common Endeavour, which will be owned by residents and the widest possible range of partners and stakeholders.
-(W1 - 09/23) 11 I will understand what the ICS is and how I can contribute to improving health and social care outcomes for myself, my family, and my neighbourhood.
+I will understand what the ICS is and how I can contribute to improving health and social care outcomes for myself, my family, and my neighbourhood.
 (I1 - 03/24 and ongoing)

-2.2.
-A new model partnership
+2.2 A new model partnership